Curriculum

 'Implementation' - How do we deliver our curriculum at Pictor?

 Our curriculum starts with each individual child.
-Teachers plan for learning based on each child’s annual targets (PLGs–personal learning goals).
-These are worked on across the school day and in sessions such as Independent Basket Work, Snack Time, Dinner Time, Outside Play, Group Times, and Hygiene times as well as transitioning around school.
-Details of what this learning looks like is described in a termly Individual Learning Plan that are shared with parents/carers termly along with Learning Journeys.
+Teachers plan for learning based on each child’s personal learning gooals.
+These are worked on across the school day and in sessions such as 1:1 or group sessions, Snack Time, Dinner Time, Outside Play, Group Times, and Hygiene times as well as transitioning around school and independent work where appropriate.
+Details of what this learning looks like is described in individual termly learning plans and shared with parents through ongoing feedback and our Evidence for Learning platform.

 'Impact' - How do we know it's working?